 Ways to greet a Swedish person

 Actually, you only need the phrase hej.
-But keep in mind the following phrases and words Swedes might use depending on the depth of their relationship with each other.
+But you might also want to keep in mind the following greeting phrases and words Swedes use depending on the depth of their relationship with each other:

 - Formal: God morgon/dag/kväll – Good morning/day/evening